michael2012z/BitBible/markdown/KJV/files/Eccl.md

 18. By much slothfulness the building decayeth; and through idleness of the hands the house droppeth through.

-19. A feast is made for laughter, and wine maketh merry: but money answereth all things.maketh…: Heb. maketh glad the life
+19. A feast is made for laughter, and wine maketh merry: but money answereth all things.

-20. Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber: for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.thought: or, conscience
+20. Curse not the king, no not in thy thought; and curse not the rich in thy bedchamber: for a bird of the air shall carry the voice, and that which hath wings shall tell the matter.

 ## Ecclesiastes 11

-1. Cast thy bread upon the waters: for thou shalt find it after many days.upon…: Heb. upon the face of the waters
+1. Cast thy bread upon the waters: for thou shalt find it after many days.

 2. Give a portion to seven, and also to eight; for thou knowest not what evil shall be upon the earth.